Montenegro Country Commercial Guide

 Overview

 Relatively stable economic conditions and new investments in construction have contributed to the expansion of the building materials market in Montenegro.
 In particular, Montenegro’s housing market is experiencing rapid growth.
-Building materials is one of the fastest growing sectors of the country’s economy.
+Building materials are one of the fastest growing sectors of the country’s economy.

 Traditionally, Montenegrin buildings were constructed with un-reinforced brick covered with concrete stucco, or more recently, with steel-reinforced concrete with brick infill.
 Montenegrin buildings are energy inefficient, heavy, and take a long time to build.
 Wood and steel frame buildings are rare, though Montenegrin builders are starting to look at American-style platform-frame wood construction and prefabricated housing.
 Most building materials, such as glass, cement, paint, and varnishes are imported.
 Montenegro has no applicable standards or testing in the building sector.